matter-labs/zksync-lite-docs/docs/zkevm/README.md

 ### When can I deploy?

-To get started visit the [zkSync Era Documentation](https://era.zksync.io/docs/).
+To get started visit the [ZKsync Era Documentation](https://docs.zksync.io).

 ### What is the status of Zinc?